»Terraform Integration Program

 »Terraform Cloud Integrations

 Run tasks allow Terraform Cloud to execute tasks in external systems at specific points in the Terraform Cloud run lifecycle.
 The beta release of this feature allows users to add and execute these tasks during the new pre-apply stage that exists in between the plan and apply stages.
 Tasks are executed by sending an API payload to the external system.
 This payload contains a collection of run-related information and a callback URL which the external system can use to send updates back to Terraform Cloud.

 The external system can then use this run information and respond back to Terraform Cloud with a passed or failed status.
 Terraform Cloud uses this status response to determine if a run should proceed, based on the task's enforcement settings within a workspace.

-- Note: Currently, pre-apply is the only integration phase available at this time.
+- Note: Currently, pre-apply is the only integration phase available.
 As of September 2021, run tasks are available only as a beta feature, are subject to change, and not all customers will see this functionality in their Terraform Cloud organization since this is currently enabled by default for our business tier customers of Terraform Cloud.
-If you have a customer that is interested in run tasks and are not a current Terraform Cloud for Business customer, customers can sign up here.
+If you have a customer that is interested in run tasks and are not a current Terraform Cloud for Business customer please request them to sign up using the form.